qqrm/cargo-warden/SPEC.md

 Levels:

-* Unit tests in each crate.
+* ✅ Unit tests in each crate.
-* Integration tests in `cli` with examples.
+* ✅ Integration tests in `cli` with fake sandbox harness.
-* Negative tests expect `EPERM` and precise hints.
+* ✅ Negative tests expect `EPERM` and precise hints (enforced in CLI and sandbox tests).
-* Property-based tests in `qqrm-policy-compiler` for paths and rules.
+* ✅ Property-based tests in `policy-core` cover rule deduplication and validation.
-* Fuzzing in config parsers and event handling.
+* 🟡 Fuzzing in config parsers and event handling (harnesses exist under `fuzz/`, additional targets welcome).

 Examples: